BOW VALLEY MODEL RAILROAD ASSOCIATION

 8. Where can I get model railroad items?

-There are some good model railroad hobby shops in Calgary.
-See our Links page for details.
+There are a couple of good model railroad hobby shops in Calgary.
+Talk to any of our members for details.

 There are usually model railroad items for sale at model railroad shows and other similar events.

 There is an annual model railroad auction (October) and an annual model railroad flea market (spring) in Calgary where used or previously owned items can be obtained.
-Watch the Calgary Model Railroad Society link on our Links page for details as they become available or check with local hobby shops which often have brochures for this type of event.
+Watch the Calgary Model Railroad Society's web site for details as they become available or check with local hobby shops which often have brochures for this type of event.

 Experienced modelers sometimes order model railroad items using the Internet from e-Bay, model railroad suppliers, and many other sources.
 If you know what you want, have a good idea of its value, and can determine its condition, this can be a useful source for such items.
 If you have not done this before, its probably a good idea to check with someone who has used this method previously as they can give you valuable tips on what to watch out for and how best to proceed.